Pendo’s knowledge base integration allows you to deliver contextual and on-demand help to your users from within the Resource center.

 Partial article rendering

-For the above providers, we support partial article rendering inside of guide center.
+For the above providers, we support partial article rendering inside of Resource center.
 Partial article rendering means that we present a preview snippet of the article and then add a "Read full article" button that links out to the web version of that article.

 *We are currently unable to support any sort of article rendering for Algolia.
 Search results always open the web version of the content in a new browser tab.